Delaware Water Gap

 While in Water Gap, it’s impossible to resist the call of the river!
 Paddlers can find rentals and book a trip with Adventure Sports, Chamberlain Canoes or Shawnee River Trips.
 Discover the surrounding natural wonders by either boat or bike with rentals from Edge of the Woods Outfitters.
 Learn more about outdoor adventure throughout the Poconos.

 With year-round outdoor activities galore, Delaware Water Gap is an ideal spot for a family getaway.
 Families can learn about the rich history of the area through tours of the Historic Castle Inn and exhibits at the Antoine Dutot Museum & Gallery.
 Find out who will take home the putt-putt crown at the 36-hole Frontier Falls Mini Golf at Club Wyndham Shawnee Village or take in a live theatre performance at the Shawnee Playhouse.

 From the youngest to the oldest, the whole family will enjoy exciting events and festivals hosted by Shawnee Mountain every fall including the Shawnee Celtic Festival and the Pocono Food Truck & Art Festival.
 Learn more about family fun throughout the Poconos.

 The Shoppes at Castle Inn house an eclectic collection of creative businesses, including an art gallery, toyworks, candy cavalcade, and skincare and spa.
 Outdoor adventurers can stock up on gear at Edge of the Woods Outfitters, while antique hunters will want to stop by Asparagus Sunshine to search for treasures.
 Learn more about shopping throughout the Poconos.

 Homemade pies beckon from the Village Farmer and Bakery on Broad Street, while prime meats are the star at nearby Joe Bosco Smokehouse BBQ.
 Around the corner, Deer Head Inn is perfect for an evening of fine dining and music.
+Pull up a seat at the Sycamore Grille to enjoy daily pub specials.
 Choose from a trio of delicious dining options at the Shawnee Inn and Golf Club, including the River Room, the Gem and Keystone Brewpub, and the ShawneeCraft Brewing Company, with 14 handmade beers and hard seltzers on tap.
 Learn more about dining throughout the Poconos.